 1. Security of Cloud

 AWS manages the security of the cloud.
 This includes all the logic flaws or zero days that can be used to exploit the instance of the server.
-Security of the server is Amazon’s responsibility and you need to meddle with that.
+Security audit of the server is Amazon’s responsibility and you need not meddle with that.

 Security in the cloud is your responsibility.
 You can control the security of the instance by choosing what you decide to implement and how you do it.
 If you configure your web app securely, it can lead hackers to gain unauthorized access to the web app.